def-mycroft/consult-clouds/docs/prompt2_-rare-week-4d080b4a.md

 ## docs

-add a docs/ article `tutorial-rare-week 4d080b4a.md`  with a tutorial which shows how chunking works with this code. make sure to note the commit on when that docs was added (latest before integrated).
+add a docs/ article `tutorial-rare-week 4d080b4a.md`  with a tutorial which shows how chunking works with this code. make sure to note the commit on when that docs was added (latest before integrated). rare-week 4d080b4a

 ---